peter-abel/Model-Chain-Projects/README.md

 # Model-Pinecone-Projects

-Implementation of chains using LangChain and Pinecone..
+Implementation of LLM chains using LangChain and Pinecone..